5.1 - Definition of objectives

 Advanced level: criterion O3

-The transition plan is driven by a vision, defined by long-term (horizon 2050).
-These objectives are consistent with the targets of international sectoral standards.
+The Transition Plan is driven by a vision, defined by objectives to the long term (horizon 2050).
+These objectives are consistent with the objectives of international sectoral standards.

-🔎 The organisation may refer for example to tools SBT.
+🔎 The organisation may refer for example to the SBT.

-It also has an short-term (time horizon of one year), that is until the renewal of the assessment and therefore until the next update of the transition plan.
+It also has an objective short-term objective (time horizon of one year), i.e. until the renewal of the assessment and therefore until the next update of the Transition Plan.

-It also presents an objective for the medium-term projecting the organisation over a decade, while taking into account the lag in view of the 2030 target.
-It is derived from the reduction potential of the action plan and therefore from the trajectory of reduction.
+It also presents an objective for the medium-term objective projecting the organisation over a decade, while taking into account the lag with respect to the 2030 target.
+It is derived from the reduction potential of the action plan and therefore of the trajectory of reduction.

-Medium- or long-term objectives are put into perspective with a analysis of the organisation's activity projections, via a description (at least qualitative) in 3 steps:
+The medium- or long-term objectives are set in perspective with an analysis of the organisation's activity projections, through a description (at least qualitative) in 3 steps:

-1. analysis of the organisation's activity projections (which changes are desired, anticipated or planned)
+the analysis of the organisation's activity projections (what changes are desired, anticipated or planned)

-3. analysis of the effects of the activity projections (how this change will occur and what the multi-criteria impacts on the organisation and society as a whole will be)
+the analysis of the effects of the activity projections (how this change will take place and what will be the multi-criteria impacts on the organisation and on society as a whole)

-• Either the organisation's objectives in terms of emissions and activities (absolute and intensity) are consistent with typical framework targets such as SBT (decarbonising the activity).
+Either the organisation's objectives in terms of emissions and activities (absolute and intensity) are consistent with the typical framework objectives such as SBT (decarbonise the activity).

-• Or objectives different from the framework targets are set, the emission projections take into account the activity projections and are justified by the analysis of the effects of those projections.
-Those effects are then considered relevant (contribution to collective carbon neutrality or other justified reasons).
+Or objectives different from the framework objectives are set, the emissions projections take into account the activity projections and are justified by the analysis of the effects of those projections.
+These effects are then considered relevant (contribution to collective carbon neutrality or other justified reasons).

 Objectives are expressed in absolute value as well as in terms of carbon intensity (via relevant ratios).